njonde/projectpizza/Readme.md

 #Live Link
 https://njonde.github.io/Delani-Studio/
 ## Description
-This is a site of a company that show case the project done by individuals programmer and can host their work by posting their projects and its also a studio of invension.
+This is a site of a company that sells Pizza depending on size and toppings chosen.
+It also gives the user the price for the quantity bought and address where they'll be delivered.

 ## Technologies Used
 *HTML
 *CSS
-*Jquery
+*Javascript

 ### License
 MIT License